-According to the North Dakota Attorney General, local law enforcement agencies in the state reported nearly 14,000 crime index offenses in 2011.
-The crime rate in North Dakota increased 9% in 2011 as compared to 2010, but is still lower than the rate of a decade ago.
+According to the North Dakota Attorney General, local law enforcement agencies in the state reported more than 48,000 crime index offenses in 2018.
+The crime rate in North Dakota was essentially unchanged from 2017 to 2018.

 Jobs with the North Dakota Highway Patrol

 The North Dakota Highway Patrol helps to create a safe environment for drivers on the roads of North Dakota.
-In 2012, there were 147 fatal crashes on the state’s highways resulting in 170 fatalities.
-51% of these crashes were related to the consumption of alcohol, leading the state troopers to focus on reducing the number of drunk drivers.
+In 2018, there were 105 fatal crashes on the state’s highways resulting in 115 fatalities… a 10-year low for the state, partially the result of concerted efforts by the state patrol to bring down DUI numbers in the state.

-Those who seek jobs as State Troopers in North Dakota are required to have either a bachelor’s degree or an associate degree combined with 2 years of military service or work experience interacting with the public.
+Anyone trying to join their ranks and get in on the fight is required to have either a bachelor’s degree or an associate degree combined with 2 years of military service or work experience interacting with the public.
 Having had a felony or domestic violence conviction will cause an applicant to be disqualified.

 Jobs with the Bureau of Criminal Investigation in North Dakota

 The Bureau of Criminal Investigation Division (BCI) assists the efforts of other law enforcement agencies to conduct criminal and drug enforcement investigations and maintains the sex offender and criminal history registration systems.
 It also provides training for those in law enforcement and educates the public on the dangers and signs of drug abuse.
-For instance, they issued a recent alert to farmers about the high volume of theft of anhydrous ammonia (fertilizer) that is used in the manufacture of methamphetamine.
+The agency also has one of the few dedicated cybercrime units in the state.

 Jobs with Sheriff’s Departments in North Dakota

-Ward County: The Ward County Sheriff’s Department has two divisions: the Investigations Division and the Patrol Division.
-Those who seek jobs as Sheriff Deputies in Ward County must have at least a high school diploma along with at least a year of full time work experience with the public.
-The department prefers those who have a two year college degree and a year’s experience working in law enforcement.
+The Ward County Sheriff’s Department has two divisions: the Investigations Division and the Patrol Division.
+Applicants for the position of deputy in Ward County must have at least a high school diploma along with at least a year of full time work experience with the public.
+The department prefers those who have a two-year college degree and a year’s experience working in law enforcement.

 Jobs with Municipal Police Departments in North Dakota